Q. Can I replace my existing Jockey wheel with the Optitec Jockey Wheel?

 Q. Can I operate the Optitec Jockey Wheel on grass or gravel surfaces?

 A. The Optitec Jockey Wheel works very well on most surfaces including grass and gravel as you can see from our videos, however there are many variables involved with every different type of caravan or trailer and everyones grass, gravel or dirt are different.
 Most situations depend on the ability of the user to get it to do what they want.
 We’re not able to provide definitive advice on how the machine will suit each specific situation because we don’t know all the variables involved.
 Most people use rubber mats, plywood, timber planks or other traction devices when the surface traction is not good.
 It may even require a bit of help ‘pushing’ in slippery conditions.
 With our extensive experience we move all types of trailer in very difficult situations using innovative methods, however we will not guarantee that anyone else is able to move every type or configuration of caravan or trailer on any particular surface.
 The Optitec mover is designed to manoeuvre big caravans and trailers into very tight spots that would be impossible with a vehicle.
 It’s not designed to operate on soft grass, in a paddock or slippery gravel driveway.

 Q. Can I operate the Optitec Jockey Wheel on an incline?

 A. Although it is not specifically designed to do so, many people use the Optitec to move their caravan or trailer on sloping driveways.
 Once again, this operation depends on so many variables and also on the ability of the user to get it to do what they want.
-During design and development of our motor/transmission, testing was carried out using a 2500kg trailer up long ramps and we were able to traverse almost 6 degrees (about 1:10).
+During design and development of our motor/transmission, testing was carried out using a 2500kg trailer up long ramps and we were able to traverse almost 6 degrees (about 1:12).
 We’re not able to provide definitive advice on how the machine will suit each specific situation.
 With our extensive experience we move all types of trailer in very difficult situations using innovative methods, however we will not guarantee that anyone else is able to move every type or configuration of caravan or trailer up or down any incline as that is not what the mover is designed for.